What is asylum | Requirements | Apply for asylum |

 - Ask to bring your spouse and unmarried children under 21 years to the U.S. Learn more about family reunification.

-- Apply for a green card one year after receiving asylum.
+- Apply for a Green Card one year after receiving asylum.

-- Apply for citizenship 4 years after receiving lawful permanent residence (green card).
+- Apply for citizenship 4 years after receiving lawful permanent residence (Green Card).

 Know how to protect yourself from notarios and fake websites.
 Learn what to do if you have been a victim of fraud.